Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Lower Bounds

-We conclude the study of treasure evacuation with 2 robots by providing the following lower bound pertaining to distributed systems under the face-to-face communication model.
 For the proof, we invoke an adversary (not necessarily the most potent one), who waits for as long as there are three points $A,B,C$ with $AB=BC=\dist$ on the periphery such that at most one of them has been visited by a robot.
-Then depending on the moves of the robots decides where to place the interesting points.
+Then depending on the moves of the robots decides where to place the PoI.